MrMvshv/EbikesApi/README.md

 500 Internal Server Error: Error from the Google API or invalid response structure.  { "error": "Error from Google API"}

  {  "error": "Invalid response from Google API"}
-How to Use with Postman
+# How to test with Postman

     Open Postman.
     Create a new request.